-NFL 2K Is Dead.
-Grand Theft Auto 6 Got Unlimited Money.
-This is all from the same company.
-This should tell you everything about why the delay to GTA 6 happened twice and why it was, ultimately, for the better.
+NFL 2K is dead, while Grand Theft Auto 6 got unlimited money.
+This is all from the same company and it should tell you everything about why the delay to GTA 6 happened twice and why it was, ultimately, for the better.
+Take-Two Interactive CEO Strauss Zelnick confirmed this on May 6, 2026, in an interview with Game File's Stephen Totilo, saying:

 What we hoped would come to fruition creatively did not.
 Some of the stuff we tried to do didn't work out creatively.

 Yet, in a separate Bloomberg interview, Zelnick said Rockstar Games gets "unlimited financial, creative human resources" and the studio "aims to deliver perfection."
+Read that contrast and then try to argue that GTA 6's first and second delays are a sign of trouble.
+They are the opposite, and here is why.

 Take-Two Project Outcomes Comparison